wsjlovecode/ncnn_attempt/README.md

 # ncnn_attempt
-attempt version for ncnn opt
+attempt version for ncnn opt.
+these codes are porpably not correct, just my attempt